Raven logo

 Raven Raven

-macOS and iOS only.
+macOS, iOS, and iPadOS only.
 If you work exclusively on Apple devices, this is the point.
 If you don't, it's a hard stop.

 Obsidian Obsidian